 - For Append CSVs you need to "Include" each field you want to be part of your master data set.

 How do I edit existing information?

 Two options.
 The simplest option is to replace your existing Master CSV with the new, edited, or updated information.
 The other option is to use an Append CSV, but your data records must have Unique IDs (UID) if you want to edit existing data in your account.
-If your Append CSV has a matching UID, then you can add new fields to an existing product record, or replace the existing information by prioritizing the Append CSV higher than the Master CSV for that field.
+If your Append CSV has a matching UID, then you can add new fields to an existing product record, or replace the existing information by prioritizing the Append CSV higher than the Master CSV for that field (Field Names must match exactly in this case).
 It is best to think through your data upload strategy in advance, but if all else fails, just replace your Master CSV with an updated one.
 We make it easy to start over.